beltransen/velo2cam_calibration/README.md

 The node broadcasts the TF transformation between *velodyne* and *stereo* frames.
 The fixed transformation between *stereo_camera* and *stereo* is published by a static broadcaster in *stereo_pattern.launch*.
-The picture below shows the mentioned three coordinate frames:
+The picture below shows the three coordinate frames:

 ![gazebo screenshot](screenshots/coordinates_frames.png)